-RBSE BSER 10th result 2018 today: How to check
+RBSE BSER 10th result 2018 declared: How to check at rajresults.nic.in

-RBSE BSER 10th Result 2018: The Rajasthan Board of Secondary Education (RBSE), Ajmer will announce the result of Class 10 or secondary examinations today at 3:15 pm.
+RBSE BSER 10th Result 2018: The Rajasthan Board of Secondary Education (RBSE), Ajmer has announced the result of Class 10 or secondary examinations today at 3:15 pm.
 The Rajasthan Board results will be available at rajeduboard.rajasthan.gov.in and rajresults.nic.in.
 An estimate of 10.82 lakh students has attended the examination.
 RBSE conducted the Class 10 and Class 12 examinations from March 8.
 The exam for secondary and senior secondary classes was continued till April 2.
+A total of 79.86 per cent students have passed the exam of which, the pass percentage of girls is 79.95 and that of boys is 79.79.

 RBSE BSER 10th result 2018: How to check